Interested in submitting to this journal? Style instructions are listed below. Email a file of your submission in Microsoft Word to LLocke@umhb.edu.

 Authors considering writing a paper to submit to the JBIB should review past issues to see examples of content, length and other elements in articles accepted for publication.
 Keep in mind that editors continually strive to improve the quality of articles that are published in JBIB.
 Additionally, reviewing past issues of JBIB will help authors know in what ways the article they are thinking of submitting relates to previously published articles.

-Authors who are hoping to get published in JBIB should consider the following guidelines for content, style and cover letters (emails).
+Authors who are hoping to get published in JBIB should consider the following guidelines for content, style and email submission.

 Content of Articles

 The JBIB publishes both empirical and theoretical or conceptual articles.
 Reviews of books and media are also published.
 The following guidelines should be followed when writing an article submitted for consideration in JBIB.